wpilibsuite/frc-docs/source/docs/hardware/sensors/lidar.rst

 A 2-dimensional (2D) LIDAR sensor measures distance in all directions in a plane.
 Generally, this is accomplished (more-or-less) by simply placing a 1D LIDAR sensor on a turntable that spins at a constant rate.

-Since, by nature, 2D LIDAR sensors need to send a large amount of data back to the RoboRIO, they almost always connect to one of the RoboRIO's :doc:`serial buses <serial-buses>`.
+Since, by nature, 2D LIDAR sensors need to send a large amount of data back to the roboRIO, they almost always connect to one of the roboRIO's :doc:`serial buses <serial-buses>`.

 Caveats
 -------